 Disputes the individual filed with the bureau will be listed.
 Incomplete, inaccurate, or out-of-date information should be removed so it’s up to the individual to review their report and file a dispute to ensure their report is up to date.

 When disputes are filed, the reporting bureau will investigate the matter within 30 days and will remove the data if it is proven to be out-of-date, inaccurate, or incomplete.
 If the information is correct, it will remain on the report.

 Summary of Your Rights Under FCRA

 This section contains a summary of the federal Fair Credit Reporting Act (FCRA) from the Federal Trade Commission web site Consumer Protection information.
-The FCRA informs consumers of their rights regarding financial reporting and what is in their personal file.
-It also provides consumers with resources to contact if they have questions or need help.
+The FCRA informs people of their rights regarding financial reporting and what is in their personal file.
+It also provides them with resources to contact if they have questions or need help.
 The basic rights outlined in the FCRA include:

 Remedying the Effects of Identity Theft

 Identity theft can destroy a person’s profile.
 A thief only needs to obtain, without consent, someone’s name, social security number, date of birth, or other information about their identity to commit fraud.
 It’s common for thieves to open credit card accounts or even loans with stolen information.